Christopher Reeve: Religious views

 For most of his life, Reeve did not identify with any religion.
 He attended his stepfather's Presbyterian church as a teenager.
 In 1975, he briefly explored Scientology but chose not to become a member.
 He subsequently voiced criticism of the organization.

 Reeve described his wedding in 1992 as his "first act of faith".
 After his accident, many well-wishers suggested that prayer would make him feel better, but he did not find it helpful.
-"I wondered what was wrong with me", he later wrote.
+"I wondered what was wrong with me," he later wrote.
 "I had broken my neck and become paralyzed, possibly forever, but still hadn't found God."

 In his 2002 book Nothing Is Impossible: Reflections on a New Life, Reeve said that he and his wife had regularly attended Unitarian services, starting in his late 40s.
 In the years following the accident, he had gradually come to believe that:

 Spirituality is found in the way we live our daily lives.
 It means spending time thinking about others.
 It's not so hard to imagine that there is some kind of higher power.
 We don't have to know what form it takes or exactly where it exists; just to honor it and try to live by it is enough. ...
 As these thoughts unfolded in the process of learning to live my new life, I had no idea that I was becoming a Unitarian.

 Activism

-At the age of 15, Reeve developed a passionate interest in political and social causes.
+At age 15, Reeve developed a passionate interest in political and social causes.
 He conducted a door-to-door campaign on behalf of Robert F. Kennedy in 1968 and participated in protests against the invasion of Cambodia in 1970.

 After the release of Superman, Reeve used his celebrity status to enable him to support several philanthropic causes.
-Through the Make-A-Wish Foundation, he visited terminally ill children.
+Through the Make-A-Wish Foundation, Reeve visited terminally ill children.
 He joined the board of directors for the worldwide charity Save the Children.
-In 1979, he served as a track and field coach at the Special Olympics.
+In 1979, Reeve served as a track and field coach at the Special Olympics.

 Reeve was critical of Ronald Reagan's presidency.
 In the 1980s, he campaigned for Vermont Senator Patrick Leahy and made speeches throughout the state.
 (Note: Reeve's daughter Alexandra served on the Senate Judiciary Committee under Leahy from 2011 to 2016.
 First as a Nominations Counsel, and then as Chief Counsel for IP and Antitrust.)
-He served as a board member for the Charles Lindbergh Fund, which promotes environmentally safe technologies, and lent support to causes such as Amnesty International, the Natural Resources Defense Council, and People for the American Way.
+In the 1988 Democratic Party presidential primaries, he endorsed Senator Paul Simon.
+Reeve served as a board member for the Charles Lindbergh Fund, which promotes environmentally safe technologies, and lent support to causes such as Amnesty International, the Natural Resources Defense Council, and People for the American Way.
 As a pilot with the Environmental Air Force he gave government officials and journalists aerial tours over areas of environmental damage.
 In 1983, Reeve was elected to Actors' Equity Association Council.